 I dream that I’m Vladimir Putin’s political strategist.
 I’m at a desk in a Kremlin office.
 The office is nothing special, neither is the desk, but I feel good about the role I’m playing.
 I think to myself, this is all new to me, but at least I know how to strategize.

 After a dream like that, most people focus on the unreality of it.
 I live in Tucson, not Moscow.
 I know a lot about Putin because I follow world news, but I have no affiliation or connection with him or Russia.
-So why does the dream put me into the role of being his strategist?
-(The link in the last sentence takes you to an article I wrote about analyzing the roles played by dream characters.)
+So why does the dream put me in the role of being his strategist?

 For further exploration: